-Butter chicken involves succulent chicken pieces in a creamy golden sauce everyone will fall for.
-Learn how to make this iconic Indian dish at home and you will never want to eat it out again.
+This homemade butter chicken recipe features succulent chicken pieces in a creamy golden sauce everyone will fall for.
+Learn how to make this iconic Indian dish at home that tastes better than takeout!

 We are a family of curry lovers.